Avalon (Sully Erna album): Background

 In October 2006, Launch Radio Networks reported that Sully Erna has started working on his solo album.
 Although he wasn't exactly sure what shape it will take, Erna told Launch Radio Networks that "I've been putting some thought into it," he said.
 "I actually have some stuff that I'm doing on the side right now.
 I don't know when I'm gonna kind of unleash something like that, and I don't know really what it's gonna be yet.
 I have a couple of different ideas, and I'm not sure what and when it's gonna happen, but of course Godsmack is our lifeblood and we don't have any plans on trying to break this thing up.
 But, you know, we do want to venture out a little bit and just do some side stuff."

 While other Godsmack members were busy with their side project, Another Animal, it was reported by The Pulse of Radio that Sully Erna has officially launched his solo tour.
 The tour started on May 1, 2008, and ended on August 1, 2008.
 During the tour, Erna performed "Eyes of a Child", and "Until Then".
 Both songs are not featured on any known Godsmack album or compilation.

 During 2008, many people questioned the future of Godsmack, and rumors began swirling.
 Sully Erna put those rumors to rest, stating "The band's in great shape.
-We're getting along wonderfully, and there's no problems whatsoever.
+We're getting along wonderfully, and there are no problems whatsoever.
 We all know this is an entity we can't just shut down; it's gonna continue to go, and everybody's just kinda doing something on the side that's...a little different than what we'd do from Godsmack."

 In March 2009, It was reported that Sully Erna has finished recording his first solo album, entitled Avalon.
 According to Erna, Avalon is a combination of work that took him almost seven years to complete.
 Erna described Avalon as his best work to date, stating "I truly believe that this is my best work to date.
 I'm more proud of this record than any other music I have ever recorded."